openwisp/django-netjsonconfig/README.rst

 but you must create your own app (which goes into ``settings.INSTALLED_APPS``), import the base classes from django-netjsonconfig and add your customizations.

+You also need to include the static files from django_netjsonconfig manually, as django_netjsonconfig is not in INSTALLED_APPS.
+This can be achieved by adding

+    import imp
+    STATICFILES_DIRS = [os.path.join(imp.find_module("django_netjsonconfig")[1], 'static')]

+to ``settings.py``

+For a full working example, see https://github.com/innovationgarage/extendnetjson_project

 Extending models
 ~~~~~~~~~~~~~~~~